himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 *dynamically change the name of the stash* during that initial parallel stage.
 It turns out, that the data was overwritten because each stash call had the same *stash name*, not because it was stashing the same directory.

-I only needed to parallel stash during the initial parallel stage, as the second one was at the end of the pipleline where the metadata would no longer be appended.
+I only need to parallel stash during the initial parallel stage, as the second one was at the end of the pipleline where the metadata would no longer be appended.
 So my plan was to dynamically stash each provisioner metadata, and then merge all the stashes into a single *metadata* stash to be used